 As recruiters and hiring managers, we’ve all heard the term “employee value proposition,” or EVP, tossed around inside corporate cultures.
 A new term that is starting to gain traction, particularly as the hiring market remains heated, is “candidate value proposition.”
 The difference is subtle, but speaks to the need to understand and market to your target audience — in this case, potential employees — by having a well-thought-out answer to the question, “Why should I work for your company?”

 Every company is compelling in some way; the key is to understand and articulate what differentiates your company’s products and culture.
 Did your company make a “best place to work” list?
 Is it active in the community or focused on environmentally friendly solutions?
 Does your company boast a long average tenure?
 Is your product the first of its kind, or on the cutting edge of the latest evolution in a mature or crowded space?
 Leverage public opinion of your company, but in a concise and meaningful way.
-Identify ways in which your company deliberately fights the status quo.
+Identify the ways in which your company deliberately fights the status quo.

 What unique challenges does my company face?